Koreans take “clothes make the man” to the next level. The style of outfits you wear at work can actually shape your destiny.

 Let’s dive right in!

-Appearances are a big deal in Korea.
+Appearances are a big deal in Korea and business fashion is no exception.

 We even have an old saying that goes, “there’s no handsome man in shabby clothes and there’s no ugly man in nice clothes”(못 입어 잘난 놈 없고 잘 입어 못난 놈 없다).